tatianegercina/FinTech/01-Lesson-Plans/05-APIs/Supplemental/AlpacaMarkets_Installation-Guide.md

-# Unit 5 - APIs Installation Guide
+# Alpaca Markets (python-sdk) and Quandl Installation Guide

 This guide serves as a step by step process for setting up and validating the packages and files needed to utilize the Alpaca Markets API/Python SDK and the Quandl API.
 Without proper installation and set up, class activities and code will not extract historical stock data and therefore, cannot be completed.